azhou-determined/notes/prometheus/prometheus.md

 After following the above steps and submitting some experiments on the cluster, you should see populated panels in the imported Grafana dashboard.

 ![Sample Dashboard](grafana-example.png)

+Each panel in the dashboard is powered by one or more Prometheus queries and tracks a specific metric on the cluster as a percentage of its total capacity.
+Results can be further filtered by `tags` and `resource pool` as well as time range in Grafana.